A few tips on the best way to achieve the perfect Christmas lighting scheme.

-Do you want the baubles to be the centre of attention with the lighting more of a back drop or vice versa.
+Do you want the baubles to be the centre of attention with the lighting more of a backdrop or vice versa?
 Picking your focal point is key to achieving the look you are going for.
-To have the lights more stand out you could use them on the outer edge or the branch or even add another set, otherwise you could put them closer to the inside as a backing lighting.
+To have the lights more stand out you could use them on the outer edge of the branch or even add another set, otherwise, you could put them closer to the inside as a backing lighting.

 Where else should be lit

-*Though LEDs lessen the risk of fire we do not recommend leaving your lights on when you go to sleep or leave the house.
+*Though LED light bulbs lessen the risk of fire we do not recommend leaving your lights on when you go to sleep or leave the house.